 Each Member State decides what language has to be applied for its national market.

-Some Member States accept a written and signed agreement from a customer dealing with products for professional use which would accept to receive a product labelled in another language than the official one(s) for the country (e.g. English).
+Some Member States accept a written and signed agreement from a customer dealing with products for professional use which would accept to receive a product labelled in another language than the official one(s) for the country (for example, in English).
 The economic operator is advised to verify with the Member State in which a product is placed on the market whether such an agreement is acceptable.
+The national authorities in terms of fertilising products are listed at:

+https://ec.europa.eu/docsroom/documents/35205

 General labelling requirements as specified in Annex III of FPR